Bastille, Disclosure lead top UK music awards, Bowie returns

 Alternative rock band Bastille and the electronic duo Disclosure of brothers Guy and Howard Lawrence were both in the running for best British group and British breakthrough act of the year, while also competing for best single and best album.

-Bastille was recognised for its single "Pompeii" and debut album "Bad Blood".
+Bastille was recognized for its single "Pompeii" and debut album "Bad Blood".
 Disclosure was put forward for its single with another electronic music duo, AlunaGeorge, called "White Noise" and its debut album "Settle".

 But while newcomers led the nominations, veteran singer Bowie, 67, reappeared on the list after a comeback last year when he released his first new material for a decade.